univmalik/CoreSpeak/WordLovePrivacy.md

 - App Check validation statuses to prevent automated abuse and secure our backend APIs.

 ### d.
 Subscription Information
-If you choose to upgrade to Word Love Premium, your purchase is processed securely by the Apple App Store or Google Play Store.
+If you choose to upgrade to Word Love Premium, your purchase is processed securely by the Apple App Store.
 We store standard receipt validation data (such as transaction IDs and subscription expiry dates) to ensure you have cross-platform access to Premium features like unlimited daily words. **We do not collect, process, or store your credit card information or direct billing details.**

 ## 2. How We Use Your Information